washtenawIdtreble/washtenaw-id-api/README.md

     - Node: 16.13.0
     - NPM: 8.5.1
 - Run `npm install` after cloning and use the scripts below to run the server
+- Create a file called .env
+    - Keys can be copied from the file called .env.template
+    - Values for the Washtenaw ID Project can be found in the team 1Password Vault.

 ## Available Scripts